Table of Contents Show

 6) The Hamptons:

 The Hamptons, which are on the south side of Long Island, have long been the summer resort of the affluent and famous.
 The Hamptons are made up of the communities of East Hampton, Southampton, Westhampton Beach, East Quogue, Water Mill, Hampton Bays, Sagaponack, Amagansett, Sag Harbor, and Wainscot.
-A line of stylish coastal villas owned by well-known celebrities draws crowds of tourists hoping to spot their favourite stars to the pristine white sand beaches stretching out into the placid waters of the Atlantic Ocean.
+A line of stylish coastal villas owned by well-known celebrities draws crowds of tourists hoping to spot their favorite stars to the pristine white sand beaches stretching out into the placid waters of the Atlantic Ocean.

 Out of the best things to do in Long Island, one is visiting the Hamptons.
 They have long been a popular weekend getaway location for residents, the rich, and the famous.
 From Nassau or Western Suffolk counties, it’s simple to board a bus and spend a long weekend in paradise.
 If you truly want to go away, you can hire a summer house for the entire summer.
 You can do this for a few days or perhaps a week.